← Back to Stories

 Key details reported by multiple sources:

-• Abdo will remain with the NRL until mid-July (2026-07-15) to help complete broadcast negotiations.
+• Abdo will remain with the NRL until July 15, 2026, to help complete broadcast negotiations.

-• Craig Tiley, current Tennis Australia CEO, announced earlier this year (2026) he would step down to become head of the US Tennis Association.
+• Craig Tiley, outgoing Tennis Australia CEO, is stepping down to head the US Tennis Association, effective August 3, 2026.

 • The NRL is expanding with teams in Perth (2027) and Papua New Guinea (2028).

-• Abdo and V’landys have worked closely together since April 2020, with V’landys also serving as CEO of Racing NSW.
+• Abdo and V’landys have worked together closely for seven years, with V’landys as ARLC chair since 2019.

-• Tennis Australia’s revenues are around $700 million per year, behind only the AFL and NRL among Australian sporting organizations.
+• Tennis Australia’s annual revenue is around $700 million, behind only the AFL and NRL in Australia.

 • Abdo was born in South Africa and previously worked in finance in Johannesburg before moving to Sydney in 2012.